MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-externally-hosted-games-servers-with-playfab.md

 Finally, a few pieces of advice for those who haven’t worked extensively with server hosting:

 - Make sure you always have enough available capacity in *each* region to manage your peak load.
-If you’re planning user acquisition campaigns, make sure to take that into account and calculate that peak accordingly. **GSPs** vary pretty widely in how long they take to get new servers set up, ranging from minutes in some highly automated services to weeks in those requiring manual setup.
+If you’re planning user acquisition campaigns, make sure to take that into account and calculate that peak accordingly.
+GSPs vary pretty widely in how long they take to get new servers set up, ranging from minutes in some highly automated services to weeks in those requiring manual setup.
-- To help with that planning, use a server monitoring service which tracks **CPU**, **memory**, and **disk usage**, and track closely on how those metrics change as you try different play modes and increased player numbers.
+- To help with that planning, use a server monitoring service which tracks CPU, memory, and disk usage, and track closely on how those metrics change as you try different play modes and increased player numbers.
 Hit this hard with as many real-world tests as you can, and continue to monitor it post-launch, as players will surprise you by finding corner cases you didn’t plan for.
 The more accurately you can track this, the more efficient you can be with your total server need.
 - Once you’ve got that usage-per-player figured out, don’t target your numbers higher than **80%** usage.
 Spikes as more players at a time than normal hit high-cost sections of the game will drive you up into the danger zone, and could potentially impact performance.
 Planning to have some overhead *always* available helps to prevent issues when that occurs.